Renny1999/fm_receiver/README.md

   * -lfftw3f  (needed to use fftw3's float version)

 TODOs: <br />
-* [SOLVED] The dec_rate for mono audio extraction is 4.5, which was floored down to 4
+* [x] The dec_rate for mono audio extraction is 4.5, which was floored down to 4
   * this can cause audio to sound incorrect, so maybe perform interpolation then decimate?
   * SOLVED by using sample rates and decimation rates to perfectly achieve 48kHz sample frequency
-* [?] complex number multiplication in stage_1_filtering_thread is more expensive than simply mulplying by a double
+* [ ] complex number multiplication in stage_1_filtering_thread is more expensive than simply mulplying by a double
   * we know the coefficients in the butterworth filter difference equation are all real, so maybe take advantage of that?

 Notes: <br />